Keartroth/It-Takes-A-Village/README.md

 Password: 123

-Login with the following dummy user data to view a user that is a protege of the same village (Terry Smith's village):
+Login with the following dummy user data to view a user that is the protege of the same village (Terry Smith's village):

 Email Adress: te<span>rry@exa</span>mple.com